bcgov/ols-geocoder/batch-geocoder-application-guide.md

 ![image](https://user-images.githubusercontent.com/11318574/106338197-29436600-62ce-11eb-90aa-f58edada19b9.png)

 **STEP 4.** Enter the name of a file or a file URL.
-A file URL must be a public URL or a URL that is accessible within BC government network.
+A file URL must be a public URL or a URL that is accessible within the BC government network.

 ![image](https://user-images.githubusercontent.com/11318574/106338415-c3a3a980-62ce-11eb-806d-7545e0fda5dd.png)